-Individuals should be evaluated by a board-certified allergist/immunologist if they have a history of severe allergic reaction to any vaccine in the past, any reaction within 4 hours of receiving the first COVID shot, or an allergic reaction to any of the components of the COVID-19 vaccine.
-At this time, it is not known which COVID-19 vaccine component(s) is/are causing allergic reactions.
-Polyethylene glycol is an ingredient in the mRNA vaccines and has been associated with anaphylaxis.
-Polysorbate 80 is used in the Johnson & Johnson vaccine and can cross-react with polyethylene glycol.
+Individuals should be evaluated by a board-certified allergist/immunologist if they have a history of any allergic reaction within four hours of receiving the first COVID shot, or an allergic reaction to any of the components of the COVID-19 vaccine.

-How will Charleston Allergy & Asthma test for COVID-19 vaccine allergic reactions?
+How will Charleston Allergy & Asthma evaluate COVID-19 vaccine allergic reactions?

-The tests can be administered at any Charleston Allergy & Asthma location.
+The tests can be administered at any Charleston Allergy and Asthma location.
 The test results are available immediately when the test is completed.
 The test can take up to three hours to complete.

 If someone tests positive for an allergic reaction to the COVID-19 vaccine, what should their next steps be?
 Will they be allergic to all three that are currently available (Pfizer, Modern, J&J)?

-Patients will be tested for different ingredients of the vaccines.
-If you test positive for one component, but negative for a different component then that may suggest that one of the vaccines may be better tolerated than the others.
-In that case, you and your board-certified allergist may decide to proceed with vaccination to a certain brand of COVID-19 vaccine.
+If you test positive for one component, but negative for a different component, then that may suggest that one of the vaccines may be better tolerated than the others.
+In that case, you and your board-certified allergist may decide to proceed with vaccination to a particular brand of COVID-19 vaccine.

 Are there any risks associated with getting tested to see if an individual is allergic to the COVID-19 vaccine?